 We then examine whether the mattress gets harder or softer over time, and whether the mattress starts to sag, become less supportive or get damaged in any other way.

-Good mattresses will stay in a similar condition to when you first bought them, even after heavy use.Our durability tests account for 40% of a mattress' total test score.
+A good mattresses will stay in a similar condition to when you first bought it, even after heavy use.Our durability tests account for 40% of a mattress' total test score.

 Ease of use

 Key question: is the mattress easy to flip or rotate?